mattcoding4days/Riker/README.md

 > by my University
 >
 > Yes, Riker is named after Captain Picards first officer, I am a StarTrek Nerd

+## Did my code blow up???
+> Currently Riker has only been tested on Arch, and only a little but on Ubuntu

+> Please open an issue for your bug report here on github

+> If the installer failed you, please attach the output of installer.py to your bug report,
+> along with your distro information

+## Want Feature X implemented ?
+> Please explain why and consider contributing

+## Does my code suck???
+> Tell me why in a constructive way, and and contribute to make it better